VirtuallyCreative/ollie-ui-docs/src/pages/docs/editors-configs/index.md

+---
+title: Editors & Configs
+excerpt: >-
+  To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
+template: docs
+---

 # Editors & Configurations

 To get things started, Ollie makes no assumption about what Javascript editor you prefer but does assume that